Mehdi Abrishamchi: Early life

-Abrishamchi came from a well-known anti-Shah bazaari family in Tehran, and participated in June 5, 1963, demonstrations in Iran.
+Abrishamchi came from a well-known anti-Shah bazaari family in Tehran, and participated in the June 5, 1963, demonstrations in Iran.
 He became a member of Hojjatieh, and left it to join the People's Mujahedin of Iran (MEK) in 1969.
 In 1972 he was imprisoned for being a MEK member, and spent time in jail until 1979.

 Career

-Shortly after Iranian Revolution, he became one of the senior members of the MEK.
-He is now an official in the National Council of Resistance of Iran.
+Shortly after the Iranian Revolution, he became one of the senior members of the MEK.
+Currently he's an official in the National Council of Resistance of Iran.

 Electoral history

 Personal life

-Abrishamchi was married to Maryam Rajavi from 1980 to 1985.
-Shortly after, he married Mousa Khiabani's younger sister Azar.
+Abrishamchi was married to MEK leader Maryam Rajavi from 1980 to 1985, and has since been married to Azar Khiabani (Mousa Khiabani's younger sister).

 Legacy

 Abrishamchi credited Massoud Rajavi for saving the People's Mojahedin Organization of Iran after the "great schism".